Technology ยท 8 min read

 RAM is your computer's working space.
 More RAM lets you run more programs simultaneously without them competing for resources.
 When RAM fills up, the OS uses slow storage as overflow (called virtual memory or swap), which causes the sluggishness you feel when a system is overwhelmed.

-RAM is fast, temporary working memory — it holds data the CPU is actively using and is wiped when power is cut.
-Storage (SSD or HDD) is permanent and much slower — it holds your OS, apps, and files indefinitely.
+RAM is fast, temporary working memory.
+It holds data the CPU is actively using and is wiped when power is cut.
+Storage (SSD or HDD) is permanent and much slower; it holds your OS, apps, and files indefinitely.
 Think of RAM as your desk and storage as your filing cabinet.

 Several causes: accumulated software and startup programs consuming more RAM and CPU, storage filling up (reducing performance headroom), thermal paste degrading (causing heat throttling), and software becoming more demanding over time while hardware stays the same.

 A CPU has a few powerful cores optimized for complex, sequential tasks.
-A GPU has thousands of smaller cores optimized for doing the same simple math operation on many pieces of data simultaneously — perfect for rendering pixels, training AI models, or physics simulation.
+A GPU has thousands of smaller cores optimized for doing the same simple math operation on many pieces of data simultaneously, perfect for rendering pixels, training AI models, or physics simulation.

 This refers to how much memory an application can address.
 32-bit software is limited to 4GB of RAM.
 64-bit software can use effectively unlimited RAM.
 All modern computers and operating systems are 64-bit; 32-bit is only relevant when running very old software.